aasthagarg-01/Research-Paper-Summarizer/README.md

 In addition to summarization, the application extracts scientific keywords, identifies important entities such as models and datasets, and generates methodology flowcharts to improve comprehension of research workflows.

 The application provides a simple Streamlit-based interface where users can upload research papers in PDF format or retrieve papers directly from arXiv.

 ---

-# Problem Statement

-With thousands of scientific papers published every day, manually reviewing literature has become increasingly challenging.

-Traditional summarization techniques often suffer from one or more of the following limitations:

-- Poor understanding of scientific terminology
-- Loss of contextual information
-- Fragmented sentence selection
-- Inability to process long research papers
-- Lack of structured insights for technical documents

-This project addresses these challenges by combining extractive and abstractive NLP techniques specifically designed for long scientific documents.

----